CSCfi/csc-user-guide/docs/computing/overview.md

 * [Systems](available-systems.md): What computational resources are available
 * [Connecting](connecting.md): How to connect to  CSC supercomputers
+* [Puhti web interface](../webinterface): How to connect to Puhti using the web interface
 * [Disk areas](disk.md): What places are there for storing data on CSC supercomputers
 * [Modules](modules.md): How to find the programs you need
 * [Applications](../apps/index.md): Application specific instructions.